 Families never receive a bill from St. Jude for treatment, travel, housing or food — because all a family should worry about is helping their child live.

-Doctors in Mexico recommended Miguel’s eyes be removed, confirming Lilian’s worst fears.
+Doctors in Mexico recommended Miguel’s eyes be removed, confirming Liliana’s worst fears.
 Desperate to save her son’s vision, Liliana obtained a referral to St. Jude.

 Soon after Miguel and Liliana arrived at St. Jude, doctors told Liliana they believed they could save her son’s eyes.
 “I felt like a weight was lifted from my shoulders,” she said.

-Miguel’s treatment included a combination of chemotherapy, laser treatment and cryotherapy.
+Miguel’s treatment includes a combination of chemotherapy, laser treatment and cryotherapy.
 He also received physical, occupational and speech therapies, which helped keep him on track to meet his milestones.